 If the Rules are broken:

 If a person is found in violation of the Code the following will happen: 1st offence if it’s something minor, the person in question will be privately messaged about the offence, an explanation of the offence will be given and an apology will be asked to be posted.
 Offending comments will be deleted.
 2nd offence the person in question will be messaged publicly so the group knows the offence has happened.
 Again comments will be deleted and an apology required.
 3rd offence and that person will be banned.
 If any of the admins feel an offence is bad enough, an immediate ban may occur.
+Unfortunately the rules can’t cover every situation that comes up and immediate bans are at the judgement of the admins regarding any situation that may occur.

 Things To Do:

 Please put your real name in your profile.
 We understand screen names/personas can be what you usually identify yourself online with but this isn’t a place to market it’s a community made of real people.
 We want to build a community that goes past the Internet since hopefully we’ll all be hanging out in person at whatever conferences we can all make it to.
 I would also suggest putting your company name and/or job role in your profile description.
 It’s always better for people to be able to know your background/experience up front if possible.
 Also use the Status field to let people know what you’d like to talk about (or it could be what you want to know or you feel confident talking about etc.).
+Please refrain from using avatars of games you didn’t work on.
+It’s something that can add to confusion and assumptions being made.

 While I want everyone to know who each other are please don’t quote anyone outside the channel without seeking permission.
 What happens in the slack team should stay in the slack team unless given explicit permission to share any further.
 An example: posting a screenshot to Twitter of a conversation in Slack.
 Don’t do this.